Ruth Bader Ginsburg

 Ginsburg was born and grew up in Brooklyn, New York.
-Her older sister died when she was a baby, and her mother died shortly before Ginsburg graduated from high school.
+Just over a year later her older sister and only sibling, Marilyn, died of meningitis at the age of six.
+Her mother died shortly before she graduated from high school.
 She earned her bachelor's degree at Cornell University and married Martin D. Ginsburg, becoming a mother before starting law school at Harvard, where she was one of the few women in her class.
 Ginsburg transferred to Columbia Law School, where she graduated joint first in her class.
 During the early 1960s she worked with the Columbia Law School Project on International Procedure, learned Swedish, and co-authored a book with Swedish jurist Anders Bruzelius; her work in Sweden profoundly influenced her thinking on gender equality.
-She then became a professor at Rutgers Law School and Columbia Law School, teaching civil procedure as one of the few women in her field.
+She then became a professor at Rutgers Law School and Columbia Law School, teaching civil procedure as one of the few women in her field and the first female member of the law faculty at Columbia to attain tenure.

 Ginsburg spent much of her legal career as an advocate for gender equality and women's rights, winning many arguments before the Supreme Court.
 She advocated as a volunteer attorney for the American Civil Liberties Union and was a member of its board of directors and one of its general counsel in the 1970s.
 In 1980, President Jimmy Carter appointed her to the U.S. Court of Appeals for the District of Columbia Circuit, where she served until her appointment to the Supreme Court in 1993.
 Between O'Connor's retirement in 2006 and the appointment of Sonia Sotomayor in 2009, she was the only female justice on the Supreme Court.
 During that time, Ginsburg became more forceful with her dissents, such as with Ledbetter v.
 Goodyear Tire & Rubber Co.
 (2007).
-Ginsburg's dissenting opinion was credited with inspiring the Lilly Ledbetter Fair Pay Act which was signed into law by President Barack Obama in 2009, making it easier for employees to win pay discrimination claims.
-Ginsburg received attention in American popular culture for her passionate dissents in numerous cases, widely seen as reflecting paradigmatically liberal views of the law.
-She was dubbed "The Notorious R.B.G.", and she later embraced the moniker.